enodi/acme/README.md

 - allow for flagging a conversation (via toggling star icon)
 - should allow searching to filter based on the full name

-I built a listItem component to display a user's firstName and lastName.
-The listItem component contains other elements such as the star icon, a dummy image, and the time the last message was sent.
+I built a ListItem component to display a user's firstName and lastName.
+The ListItem component contains other elements such as the star icon, a dummy image, and the time the last message was sent.
 The star icon allows users flag a conversation by toggling the icon.

-The listItem components is nested within the List component which houses all listItems(i.e all users details).
+The ListItem components is nested within the List component which houses all ListItems(i.e all users details).

 I also built a search component that allow users search by full name.
 Results are filtered based on the search parameter.